 I’d heard so much about this place – and WOW – it did not disappoint!
 I felt like I’d walked on to the set of Back to the Future.
 We got ourselves a seat in the outdoor area – in the swinging wagons!
 Our daughter LOVED the outdoor play area.
 There are also indoor barns that the children can play in for a small fee – as it was such a lovely day we didn’t go in – but I’m sure we’ll be back later on in the year to check them out!
 We went all in on the ice cream – coke floats, strawberry milkshakes followed by a serving of rocky road and key lime pie flavoured ice cream.
 All ridiculously good.
 We went to Hesketh Farm beforehand, which is only a few minutes’ drive away and I would highly recommend it.
-Animal feedings and demonstrations throughout the day, along with brilliant play areas – both indoor and outdoors.
+Animal feedings throughout the day, along with brilliant play areas – the indoor ones are currently closed.
 There’s also Bolton Abbey near by.
-But in all honestly, we could have happily spent all day at Billy Bob’s!!
+But in all honestly, we could have happily spent all day at Billy Bob’s!

 So there you have it – the ice cream-based day out bar has been set pretty high.
 But as always we’d love to hear your recommendations – I’ll happily do more ice cream eating, sorry – I mean research!

 I was a bit dubious when Revolution De Cuba invited us for a family lunch as I’d always associated the place with boozy cocktails and dancing into the early hours.
 But how wrong was I – it turns out in the daytime it’s a really family friendly restaurant!
 Baby changing facilities, room for buggies and a great children’s menu – Revolution De Cuba has it all!